-8. The audit fee for the 2018/19 audit of the Fund is £20,580 (2017/18: £19,990).
+- 8. The audit fee for the 2018/19 audit of the Fund is £55,870 (2017/18: £54,250).
 In determining the audit fee, we have taken account of the risk exposure of the Fund, the planned management assurances in place and the level of reliance we plan to take from the work of internal audit.
-Our audit approach assumes receipt of the unaudited annual accounts, with a complete working papers package on 21 June 2019.

-9. Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts or inadequate working papers, a supplementary fee may be levied.
-An additional fee may also be required in relation to any work or other significant exercises outwith our planned audit activity.
+Our audit approach assumes receipt of the unaudited annual accounts with a complete working papers package by 30 June 2019. - 9.
+Where our audit cannot proceed as planned through, for example, late receipt of unaudited annual accounts or being unable to take planned reliance from the work of internal audit, a supplementary fee may be levied.
+An additional fee may also be required in relation to any work or other significant exercises out with our planned audit activity.